C35 Easter 7

 and consumes the enemies of love.

-Like lightening the world is lit up,
+Like lightening, the world is alight,

 the land and sea tremble.